Vision-Paudel/LibraryDBMS/README.md

 # Library Database Management System

-Not compatible with version 1.x files
+*Not compatible with version 1.x files*

-Version 2.0 Features
+Version 2.0 Features:

 Users can add books, view and edit book information and remove books from the library.